pcekm/vasily/README.md

 Depending on your distribution, you may need to adjust a setting on your Linux machine to enable unprivileged pings.
-If it panics with `listen error: permission denied`, change the `net.ipv4.ping_group_range`.
+If it panics with `listen error: permission denied`, change `net.ipv4.ping_group_range`.
 Something like this, followed by a reboot should do it:

 ```shell
 # As root: